darrenburns/posting/README.md

 Imagine you're testing an API which exists in both `dev` and `prod` environments.

-In the `dev` and `prod` environments, some variables are shared, but others are different.
+The `dev` and `prod` environments share some common variables, but differ in many ways too.
 We can model this by having a single `shared.env` file which contains variables which are shared between environments, and then a `dev.env` and `prod.env` file which contain environment specific variables.

 ```bash
 # file: shared.env